-- notarized copy or the original of an extract (витяг) from the Unified State Register of legal entities and individuals, or - notarized copy or the original of excerpt (виписка) from the Unified State Register of legal entities and individuals. and for non-public institutions additionally: - an extract from the Register of non-profit institutions issued by Tax Inspection of Ukraine.
+- an extract (витяг) from the Unified State Register of legal entities and individuals, or - an excerpt (виписка) from the Unified State Register of legal entities and individuals.

+and for non-public institutions additionally:

+- an extract from the Register of non-profit institutions issued by Tax Inspection of Ukraine.

-FOR BELARUSIAN LEAD BENEFICIARIES/BENEFICIARIES: a copy of the Certificate of state registration of legal person certified as a true to the original by the relevant issuing authority or by a notary (not applicable for public institutions).
+FOR BELARUSIAN LEAD BENEFICIARIES/BENEFICIARIES: the Certificate of state registration of legal person (not applicable for public institutions).

 The abovementioned documents shall be provided in electronic version (scan-copies) to the JTS within the deadline set by the JTS but not later than within 14 calendar days since the JTS request was sent by the JTS via e-mail.
+In case of generally available legal acts - the information with correct title and date of the relevant legal act and online source where it is available freely for consultation can be only informed; than copies of such legal acts may not be attached as separate documents.

 At the same time, while submitting Application Form, if needed, the Lead Beneficiary shall confirm whether and which exactly permissions are necessary for project implementation.
 Before Grant Contract signature Lead Beneficiary/Beneficiaries are obliged to submit self-declaration that they possess all necessary infrastructural and environmental documents required by national legislation or declare that such documents are not required according to the national law.
-Existence and correctness of such documents will be verified by independent auditors within final report verification.
+Existence and correctness of such documents will be verified by independent auditors during the final report verification.
 Lack of necessary and declared permissions (or equivalent) will result in return of EU funds.